jlperla/web-academic/content/publication/quantitative-econ-julia/index.md

 publishDate: '2020-09-18T18:30:46.411061Z'
 publication_types:
 - 5
-abstract: 'This website presents a set of lectures on quantitative economic modeling.
+abstract: 'This online textbook presents a set of lectures on quantitative economic modeling.
 The language instruction is Julia.'

 publication: '**Open Textbook**'
 links: